Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Methodology

 \subsection{Denoised Diffusion Probabilistic Models}

 DDPM, similar to the VAE model, is a variational-based model \cite{nichol2021improved} where the objective is to find the distribution of the dataset explicitly \cite{kingma2019introduction}.
 There are two processes in the DDPM: forward process and backward process.
-In the forward process, $q$, noise is added gradually to a datapoint $x_0 \sim q(x_0)$.
+In the forward process, $q$, noise is added to a datapoint $x_0 \sim q(x_0)$ gradually and in steps.
 The generated noisy samples (latent variables) are $x_1$ through $x_T$.
-The noise is a Gaussian noise which is added at each step according to a variance schedule given by $\beta_t$ \cite{ho2020denoising}:
+The noise which is added at each time step $t$ is a Gaussian noise with a variance with a specific schedule $\beta_t$ \cite{ho2020denoising}: